 Please review the contents of this website carefully before deciding if you would like to partner with the Sickle Cell Community Consortium.
 To join us as a partner CBO, complete the CBO Credentialing Form found on the link below.
 Please be certain to update ALL requested documents.
 This step must be completed for full evaluation for partnership.

 There are many groups doing wonderful work in the community that are not yet ready for full credentialing or plan to remain a sponsored group (i.e. support groups).
 To partner with the Consortium as a Junior CBO, complete the Jr. CBO Credentialing Form.
 Please note: Junior CBOs must actively work towards obtaining official 501c3 status within two years of joining the Consortium team.
 (This is NOT required for SPOs.)
 The Consortium will provide guidance to assist if needed.

 Sponsored Patient Organizations:

 Sponsored Patient Organizations are patient or caregiver groups, who do not intend to seek 501c3 status, but are instead sponsored by a healthcare provider or other healthcare entity.
 Patient/Caregiver support groups are often in this category.
 SPOs may also be sponsored by fully credentialed CBOs no fewer than 4 years prior to sponsorship.
 SPO sponsors accept fiscal responsibility for the sponsored SPO.
 To partner with the Consortium as a Sponsored Patient Organization, complete the SPO Credentialing Form.

 Patients and Caregiver are the lifeblood of the Consortium as they determine the direction of all Consortium platforms and projects and identify the needs and gaps within the sickle cell community.
-We welcome all sickle cell patients and caregivers to join us by completing the Independent Patient or Caregiver Advocate Form.
+We welcome all sickle cell patients and caregivers who are active advocates to join us by completing the Independent Patient or Caregiver Advocate Form.